wpmudev/membership-2/docs/files/controller/class-ms-controller-api.php.txt

 	}

 	/**
-	 * Create your own payment gateway and hook it up with Memberhip 2 by using
+	 * Create your own payment gateway and hook it up with Membership 2 by using
 	 * this function!
 	 *
 	 * Creating your own payment gateway requires good php skills.
 To get you